Quirónsalud Profits From Increasing Healthcare Privatization in Spain

 Overcharging patients and denying service

-In return for operating four hospitals (out of 37) in the Community of Madrid under a 30 year public-private partnership, the region gave €515.8 million to Quirónsalud in 2015, equivalent to roughly 7 percent of its health budget.
-A September 2021 report in El País newspaper estimated that the Community of Madrid has an unpaid debt of approximately €1.25 billion to Quirónsalud based on financial numbers cited in the Fresenius annual report.
+In return for operating four hospitals (out of 37) in the Community of Madrid under a 30 year public-private partnership, the region paid out €515.8 million to Quirónsalud in 2015, equivalent to roughly 7 percent of its health budget.
+At the end of 2020, the Community of Madrid had a debt of approximately €1.25 billion to Quirónsalud, according to the most recent Fresenius annual report.
 (Neither the Community nor Quirónsalud would comment on this matter.)

 And the company aggressively pursues the government to pay it more.
 For example, in 2018, the Infanta Elena hospital sued Madrid for €40.1 million in extra payments for special drugs, biological therapies, oncological treatments, hepatitis treatments and others.
 The Superior Court of Justice of Madrid rejected the lawsuit.